Update: 9th of June 2021; Added: Version cues for availability of dynamic metadata exports

 The Future of Dynamic Metadata?

-Exporting dynamic metadata per clip to a CSV file is a feature currently in development and will be available in one of the next updates.
+Exporting dynamic metadata per clip to a CSV file is available in Livegrade 5.3 and Silverstack XT/Lab 7.3

 Currently, the demand for and use of dynamic metadata is evolving significantly, especially in the context of new production methods like virtual production.
 If you have feedback on any of the topics described in this article, you’re more than welcome to get in touch and share your insights with us (contact: firstname.lastname@example.org).